Kholoudxs55kh/printf/README.md

 * %p -> would be the specifier to print the pointer value (address) of the arguements
 * %r "generated" -> would be the specifier to print the string reversed
 * %R "generated" -> would be the specifier to print the string converted to rot'13 code
+* %- -> this flag aligns the output to left